 Among the races, there is a higher percentage of American Indians (14 percent) and Alaskan Natives tribes who specified the tribe (11 percent) who lived in mobile/manufactured homes in 2016.
-Among the White alone racial group, six percent lived in mobile/manufactured homes, compared
+Among the White alone racial group, six percent lived in mobile/manufactured homes, compared to four percent among the Black alone racial group, and three percent of the Native Hawaiian and Pacific Islander racial group.
+Asians were the least likely to live in mobile/ manufactured homes, at only one percent (Figure 14).

-Figure 14: Percent of Population Who Lived in Mobile/Manufactured Homes in 201629
+Figure 14: Percent of Population Who Lived in Mobile/Manufactured Homes in 2016